thomazyazima/thomazyazima.github.io/week-3/5-design-cc-mission-solo-challenge/readme.md

 Write an outline of your overall mission and goals to complete your mission as comments in your [my_solution.js](my_solution.js) file.

 Then consider:

-- What objects do you need to create to complete your goals and mission?
+- Who are the main characters in your mission?
+Write a bit about them.
+What properties do they have?
+HINT: You should probably protagonist (and maybe an antagonist).
 You can actually see what the code combat objects are if you hover over "this."
-Identify the objects you'll need to create as comments.
+In the image below, we can see the current information for Tharin.
+Identify the characters (objects) you'll need to create as comments.
+- Consider other objects you need.
+Do you need a sword?
+What about a cannon, death ray, magic seeds, etc. Write those as comments as well.

 ![objects](../imgs/cc-objects.png)